QuantitativeSemanticsLab/abstractnouns/README.md

 The new version of nountests.py creates outfiles differently.
 For a given word, the wordIn.csv should be in a directory called infiles.
-Then to create outfile for that given word (word.csv), run:
+Then to create outfile for that given word (wordIn.csv), run:
 ```bash
 python nountests.py infiles/wordIn.csv
 ```